vijayasaravana/vijayasaravana/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on analytics and developing <br>🤝 I’m looking for helping me to developing model in ML<br>🌱 I’m currently learning software development in python
+👯 I’m looking to collaborate on Analytics and developing <br>🤝 I’m looking for helping me to developing model in ML<br>🌱 I’m currently learning software development in python
 <br>  📊 Preparing Dashboard in Power BI and Tableau <br>💬 Ask me about data insights <br>⚡ Fun fact Iam a lazy fast learner

 ## 🌐 Socials: